wmayner/pyphi/docs/examples/2014paper.rst

     state, but a column for each node.
 The |i,jth| entry gives the probability that the |jth| node is on in the |ith| state.
 For more information on how TPMs are represented in PyPhi, see the documentation for the |network|
-    module and the explanation of :ref:`loli-convention`.
+    module and the explanation of :ref:`tpm-conventions`.

 In the figure, the TPM is shown only for the candidate set.
 We'll define the entire network's TPM.
 Also, nodes |D|, |E| and |F| are not assigned mechanisms;